-The number of economically disadvantaged students who enrolled under the Top 10 Percent criterion increased between 2009 and 2019, most notably for Texas A&M University and the state's other public universities.
-The numbers roughly doubled at Texas A&M and more than doubled in the other public universities (Figure 10).
+The number of economically disadvantaged students who enrolled under the Top 10 Percent criterion increased between 2009 and 2020, most notably for UT-Austin and the state's other public universities.
+The numbers roughly doubled in the other public universities, from 2,279 to 4,446, and increased by 564 at UT-Austin and by 474 at Texas A&M University (Figure 10).